sunitakawane/siglens-docs/docs/alerts.md

 ## Getting Started

-This guide provides step-by-step instructions on how to set up alerts and contact points Siglens.
+This guide provides step-by-step instructions on how to set up alerts and contact points.

 ### 📌 Accessing Alerts and Contact Points